estebansolo/python30/README.md

 # Python30

-Python30 is a Javascript30 inspiration created to help those who are starting with Python or who want to improve their language skills.
+Python30 is an inspiration of JavaScript30 and 100DaysOfCode created to help those who are starting with python or who want to improve their skills in this language.

 It is a small course with some challenges which I invite you to take.